ChemaGit/big-data-developer-with-apache-hadoop/readme.md

 12) It's very important to be extremely careful with the data source and if possible, do a data backup.

 13) The virtual machine console has a letter font size that is quite small, so it would be a good idea to do a zoom in.

+So, that's all and good luck with your exam.